gugazimmermann/dragonspage/article2.md

 ```

-Finally in `lib/dragons-backend.ts` we can start to really work.
+Finally in `lib/dragons-backend.ts` we can start to work.

-First we need to receive the CDK context as props, but we need a Interface for Typescript, with this information when can get the Route 53 hosted zone and create the full API URL.
-We need a certificate, create the API Domain and attach this certificate, and add a Base Path for the API... this is important because we can use the same domain again for other APIs, so we will use  the table name as path to make it easy, the final URL will be `https://api.pocz.io/dragon_stats`...  and to complete we need to tell Route 53 that `api.pocz.io` exist.
+First, we need to receive the CDK context as props, but we need an Interface for Typescript, with this information when can get the Route 53 hosted zone and create the full API URL.
+We need a certificate, create the API Domain and attach this certificate, and add a Base Path for the API… this is important because we can use the same domain again for other APIs, so we will use the table name as a path to make it easy, the final URL will be `https://api.pocz.io/dragon_stats`... and to complete we need to tell Route 53 that `api.pocz.io` exist.

 ```
 import * as cdk from '@aws-cdk/core';